Insights from Generative Modeling for Neural Video Compression: Video Compression through Deep Autoregressive Modeling

-where $\odot$ denotes element-wise multiplication.
-Above, $\x_{<t}$ denotes all frames up to time $t$, and $h_\mu$ and $h_\sigma$ are two deterministic neural network mappings.
-The base distribution $p(\y_{1:T})$ is typically fixed to be a simple factorized distribution like an isotropic Gaussian.
-While the forward MAF transform ($\y_{1:T} \to \x_{1:T}$) converts a sequence of standard normal noises into a data sequence, the inverse transform ($\x_{1:T} \to \y_{1:T}$) removes temporal correlations and ``whitens'' the data sequence.
+for $t= 1, 2, ..., T$.
+Here, $\odot$ denotes element-wise multiplication, $\x_{<t}$ denotes all frames up to time $t$, and $h_\mu$ and $h_\sigma$ are two deterministic neural network mappings \footnote{In general, $(h_\mu, h_\sigma)$ can be a different pair of neural networks for each time step $t$, although for practical sequence modeling, they are often shared across time and only receive a fixed length-$k$ context $x_{(t-k+1):t}$ as input.
+In the special case $t=1$, the networks receive no input and reduce to two learnable parameters. }.
+The base distribution $p(\y_{1:T})$ is typically fixed to be a simple factorized distribution such as an isotropic Gaussian, and is related to the distribution $p(\x_{1:T})$ through the standard change-of-variable formula between probability densities.
+While the forward MAF transform ($\y_{1:T} \to \x_{1:T}$) converts a sequence of standard normal noise variables into a data sequence, the inverse transform ($\x_{1:T} \to \y_{1:T}$) removes temporal correlations and ``normalizes'' the data sequence.

 Although originally proposed for modeling static data (e.g., still images interpreted as a sequence of pixels), MAF can be applied along the temporal dimension of sequential data and is shown to improve video modeling performance \cite{marino2020improving}.
-This motivates us to consider the use of MAF for sequential data compression.
+This motivates us to consider the potential of MAF for sequential data compression.